Improve your support for students with disability.

 All EduApps collections can run from a USB pendrive plugged into a Windows computer.
 Visit EduApps website.

 This resource has been structured primarily on the Australian Core Skills Framework.
 A list of apps appears under each core skill and notes how it could be used in the development of the skill.

 Apps to Help Students With Dysgraphia and Writing Difficulties

-This suite of apps has been reviewed and judged as learning disability friendly.
+A range of apps are available to assist educators and support students through learning.
 While not every app will be a “perfect fit” for each person, you are encouraged test them out and determine which one works best for the individual.
-Visit the National Center for Learning Disabilities website.
+Visit the Understood website.

 15 Features in MS Word 2010